NannyML/nannyml/docs/glossary.rst

         Drift Detection steps that involve all model features in order to create appropriate drift measures.

+    Nanny model
+        An extra model created as a part of NannyML monitoring solution.
+The name is used to distinguish from the monitored model which is sometimes referred to as :term:`child model`.

     Partition Column
         A column that tells us what :term:`Data Period` the data is in.
 A partition column is necessary for NannyML